 The content on your website is vital for the website journey.
 When building a website, you’ll need to be sure that your content guides your audience from start to finish in a structured format to keep them focused on your content.

 Don’t be afraid to use whitespace in your pages.
 Whitespace is a part of your website where a simple message is clear and accompanied by a large blank space.
-A great example is our website:

 By removing distractions, it makes it clear for our audience to focus on the message that we’re looking to share.